savishy/simple-dropbox-client/README.md

 # simple-dropbox-client
 A simple Dropbox client I built for my own use.
 Works great when run as part of automated tasks (e.g. Jenkins).
+Requires you to have a Dropbox Developer account (available for free) and a Dropbox App.
 ## Introduction

 This tool allows you to programmatically interact with a Dropbox account, e.g.